Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 To implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs).
 This ensures that votes are counted fairly without revealing who voted for whom.

 # Algorithm:
-Step 1: Voter Registration
-Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.

-Step 2: Voting Process
-Voters submit their votes privately using a hash, without revealing their choice.
+1.Each voter registers by submitting a hashed commitment of their vote using a secret and their choice.

-Step 3: ZK Verification
-The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.

-Step 4: Vote Counting
-Once voting ends, the contract reveals the final tally without linking votes to individuals.
+2.The smart contract stores this commitment without revealing any actual vote information.

+3.During the voting phase, voters reveal their secret and choice.

+4.The contract verifies the hash matches the original commitment to ensure authenticity.

+5.Valid votes are counted for either option A or B.

+6.This process maintains vote privacy while ensuring accurate and tamper-proof tallying.

 # Program: